 Buy your favourite magazines and newspapers through online service isubscribe.com.au and you’ll earn 4 points per $1 spent.
 All you have to do is enter your Qantas Frequent Flyer membership number during the checkout when placing your order.

 isubscribe.com.au offers over 2,500 titles and a wide range of subscription options to choose from.
 Some examples of the points you could earn are included in the table below (in order of least to most points earned):

 |Vanity Fair (US)||12 months||$235||940|

 Get 100 points when you dine out by booking through Qantas Restaurants.
 There are currently over 3,000 participating restaurants, bars and cafes around Australia to choose from.
 The service also includes user reviews, average prices per diner and lets you search by location, cuisine and occasion.

 To give you an idea of how many points you could earn through this service, if you dined out once a week and used this service to book each time, you could earn 5,200 Qantas Points in a year.

 Daisy is an eager foodie in Sydney and regularly dines out.
 She hears about Qantas Restaurants and decides to see how many points she can earn by using this service.

 Daisy estimates that she dines out an average of four times per week.
 If she made a booking every time, she would earn 400 Qantas Points per week.
 Over a year, that works out to be 20,800 points.

 That’s enough points for Daisy to get an economy return flight from Sydney to Melbourne (16,000 points) a $100 Westfield gift card (18,370 points) or a Sunbeam Piccolo espresso machine (19,890 points).

-20. Get Qantas Points for wine and fine dining
+20. Get Qantas Points for dining and wining